jmintb/blog/content/programming_language_1.md

 +++
-title = "Building a programming language part 1: Hello World!" date = 2023-07-17
+title = "Building a programming language Rust and MLIR part 1: pest the parser" date = 2023-07-17
 +++

-# Building a programming language with Rust and MLIR part 1: hello world

 Before diving in, I want to make it clear that I am not(yet) an expert in compiler and language development.
 I have a bit of experience from my bachelor project which invovled implementing a JIT compiler for a language developed by my university.
 This experience made me hungry